Antonio Rosati

 Antonio Rosati (born 26 June 1983) is an Italian former professional footballer who played as a goalkeeper.
+He is currently working as goalkeeping coach for Turkish Süper Lig side Beşiktaş.

 Career

 Lecce

-Rosati's career began at Cisco Calcio Roma.
-He moved to Lecce in the 2002–03 season, making his first team debut in February 2005 in Lecce's 3–0 defeat of Chievo in Serie A. During the 2005–06 season he was sent out on loan to Sambenedettese, with which he played the 8 remaining games of Serie C1, before returning to Lecce later in the season.
+Rosati's career began at Cisco Roma.
+He moved to Lecce in the 2002–03 season, making his first team debut in February 2005 in Lecce's 3–0 defeat of Chievo in Serie A. During the 2005–06 season, he was sent out on loan to Sambenedettese, with whom he played the eight remaining games of Serie C1, before returning to Lecce later in the season.

-Rosati was first choice for Lecce during the 2006–07 season and the successful 2007–08 Serie B campaign but only played four matches in 2008–09 when the team played in Serie A. The team was relegated back to the second division the following season and Rosati regained the first choice role after Francesco Benussi left the club.
+Rosati was first choice for Lecce during the 2006–07 season and the successful 2007–08 Serie B campaign, but only played four matches in 2008–09 when the team played in Serie A. The team was relegated back to the second division the following season and Rosati regained the first choice role after Francesco Benussi left the club.
 Lecce were promoted in first place.

 Back in Serie A for the 2010–11 season, Rosati played all 38 league matches and was a key player as Lecce unexpectedly avoided relegation.

 Napoli

-Following his exceptional season with Lecce, Rosati joined Napoli for €3 million ahead of the 2011–12 season to act as back up for first choice Morgan De Sanctis.
+Following his exceptional season with Lecce, Rosati joined Napoli for €3 million ahead of the 2011–12 season to serve as back up for first choice Morgan De Sanctis.